yukijina/yukijina.github.io/_posts/2019-11-16-github_universe_2019.markdown

 Git Hub Universe is a two-day event held at the Palace of Fine Art in San Francisco.
 It celebrates over 40 million developers and their contributions to the open source community.

-It was my first big tech event to attend.
+It was my first big tech event that I attended.
 I was so excited and can’t express appreciation to the GitHub which somewhat sent me the event invitation (Thank you so much!)

 ![GitHub Universe](http://yukijina.github.io/img/myimg/github-uni-1.jpg)

-Most interesting talks were keynotes.
+One of the most interesting talks was keynotes (Both Day 1 and Day 2).
 There were several exciting announcements such as:
 * GitHub Actions
 * GitHub Packages
 * GitHub for mobile